Asmendeus/iMPSForClassicalModels.jl/README.md

 ## About next version

-In `v0.1.1`, the following features are expected to be added
+In `v0.2.0`, the following features are expected to be added

+- Implementation of variational algorithm based on gradient algorithm;
 - Optimization of partial code logic;
 - Examples of classical Clock and XY model;
 - More accurate and comprehensive reviews and tutorials.